Skip to main content

 • Federation of State Boards of Physical Therapy

-• Associate of Science in Physical Therapist Assistant Faculty
+• Associate in Science in Physical Therapist Assistant Faculty

-• Associate of Science of Physical Therapist Assistant Degree Information
+• Associate in Science of Physical Therapist Assistant Degree Information

 • Clinical Education